idooo/teaparty2/README.md

 Teaparty2 stores all data in the [MongoDB](http://www.mongodb.org/) database.
 You will need to install it and setup or use one of cloud-based solutions like [MongoLab](https://mongolab.com/) - free plan there is more than enough for dashboard.

 #### Auth
 By default there is no auth and everyone can change your dashboards and get access to widgets.
-Set config property `admin` to `false` and set `admin` credentials (see example below) if you want to restrict dashboards editing.
+Set config property `admin` to `true` and set `admin` credentials (see example below) if you want to restrict dashboards editing.

 #### Logging
 You can set logging level and also change log file location (default is `teaparty2/logs`). `logging` section is optional.